Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 ### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
 This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/3.0-Weekly-Submissions#weekly-progress-report).
 They might look something like this: ###

+# Week 6 #

+Progress Report: Soldering, Forming a Team for Project 2 and building a proposal for our project.

+---

 # Week 5 #